Body Condition Scoring

 Consistent evaluations allow for timely adjustments to your cat’s lifestyle and overall care, ensuring optimal well-being and preventing health issues related to body condition.

-Hepatic lipidosis “fatty liver disease” is a relatively common life-threatening condition that can result from rapid weight loss due to dietary changes, reduced calorie intake, or inadequate nutrition.
+It is important to rule out underlying medical conditions and reduce the risk of hepatic lipidosis.
+Hepatic lipidosis, “fatty liver disease,” is a relatively common life-threatening condition that can result from rapid weight loss due to dietary changes, reduced calorie intake, or inadequate nutrition.

 1 Emaciated